TransparentEdge/terraform-provider-transparentedge/docs/resources/certreq_http.md

 subcategory: ""
 description: |-
   Manages HTTP Certificate Requests.
   This resource enables the creation of certificate requests using the HTTP challenge.
+This challenge requires that the domain's DNS already points to the CDN.
   For detailed documentation (not Terraform-specific), please refer to this link https://docs.transparentedge.eu/getting-started/dashboard/auto-provisioning/ssl.
 ---